Rand Paul is first senator to test positive for coronavirus - Local News 8

 Rand Paul is first senator to test positive for coronavirus

-Kentucky Republican Rand Paul is the first US senator to test positive for coronavirus, throwing an even greater sense of urgency into Senate negotiations over a massive stimulus package that had yet to come together Sunday afternoon.
+Kentucky Republican Rand Paul is the first US senator to test positive for coronavirus, throwing an even greater sense of urgency into Senate negotiations over a massive stimulus package that had yet to come together Sunday afternoon as other senators decided to self-quarantine.

 A statement from Paul’s office posted to his Twitter account Sunday said he was “feeling fine” and was “tested out of an abundance of caution.”

+Paul attended a major black-tie social event in Louisville, Kentucky, two weeks ago where several attendees have subsequently tested positive, including the wife of Louisville Mayor Greg Fischer.
+Senate Majority Leader Mitch McConnell told fellow senators Sunday in a lunch that Paul got tested because he had been at that event, several Republican sources told CNN.

+Upon learning the news, Utah Sens.
+Mike Lee and Mitt Romney both announced they’d be self-quarantining.

-But Senate Republicans, emerging from their closed-door lunch where they received the news, were extremely unsettled.
+Senate Republicans, emerging from their closed-door lunch where they received the news about Paul on Sunday, were extremely unsettled.

 GOP senators told CNN Paul was in the gym with colleagues Sunday morning, and several pointed out how close Paul had sat to others during Senate lunches in recent days.
 Sen. Jerry Moran of Kansas said he saw Paul in the Senate swimming pool Sunday, according to a source in the GOP lunch.

-Note: This story has been updated Monday to include Paul’s statement.